Romadeoliveira3/Business-Mensages/README.md

 # Run and deploy your AI Studio app

 This repository is now organized into dedicated frontend and backend workspaces so you can evolve the Business Messages Manager into a full stack application.

 View your app in AI Studio: https://ai.studio/apps/drive/19MQkL1MzVKXPkj9ZsYVAH9s7pbN1VwV6

 ## Project structure

 - `frontend/` – React user interface powered by Vite.
-- `backend/` – Placeholder directory for a future Python API or service layer.
+- `backend/` – FastAPI service managed with Poetry, SQLAlchemy, and Alembic.

 ## Frontend setup